 In Manaugh’s book, he goes deep into how cities and architecture are exploited by thieves.
 He also delves into the meaning of burglary, meets with lock picking enthusiasts as well as safe room manufacturers.
 When he spoke with the owner of one of the safe room companies, I was astounded at the owner’s comparison between rape and being burglarized.
 I thought his statement that the two crimes produced equivalent psychological trauma was almost offensive.
 But having recently read an inordinate amount of cognitive psychological research for my graduate studies, I decided to put that newly acquired capability to good use and began researching the topic of burglary and psychological trauma.
 The results are interesting.

-The first research article I examined on the subject built on some interesting findings on burglary and PTSD-like symptoms (in order to qualify as PTSD a physical assault or experience must occur, most victims of these burglaries were not home when they happened).
+The first research article I examined on the subject built on some interesting findings on burglary and PTSD-like symptoms (in order to qualify as PTSD a physical assault or experience must occur, most victims of these burglaries were not home when they happened), If you suffer from anxiety due to this problem, there is an article about CBD and anxiety.
 From The Role of Coping and Personality – Traumatology: An International Journal, Chung et al:

 Burglary is a severe form of intrusion and a violation of one’s safe territory and sense of security and intimacy (Brown & Harris, 1989; Caballero, Ramos, & Saltijeral, 2000).
 Consequently, victims can experience considerable adverse psychological effects such as anxiety, depression, shock, anger, fear, sleeplessness, exhaustion, and confusion (Beaton, Cook, Kavanagh, & Herrington, 2000; Friedman, Bischoff, Davis, & Person, 1982; Jones, 987; Maguire, 1980, 1982).
 One study showed that 1 or 2 weeks after the burglary, victims reported a higher level of the preceding psychological distress than those who had not been burgled (the control group).
 One month after the crime, although they showed improvement in these distress outcomes, their levels remained worse than the control group (Beaton et al., 2000).
 These victims have also been shown to experience more distress than those of other property crimes and feel a need to seek medical help from general practitioners (Mol et al., 2002).